CooperBuckingham/HHgHolders.js/README.md

     someHolder.doActionRotateBy({rotation: HHg.returnRandomInt(120,720), time: HHg.returnRandomInt(5,35)});
     someHolder.doActionFollowQuad({cx: 0, cy: 540, x: 960, y: -540, time: 10, easeIn: 25, easeOut: 25 });
   b.
 The holder and the actionManager will handle the rest.
   c.
-You can pass a name key/value into the above functions to uniquely name an action on an object.
+You can pass a 'name' key/value into the above functions to uniquely name an action on an object.
     ca. This then allows you to call doRemoveActionByName(name);
   d. passing a key for 'onComplete: someFunction' to the function will cause the passed function to be executed on completion.
   e.
 HHgHolder has actions for: